ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 When target inheritance is used, it's possible to alter the values of `macros` in inherited targets without re-defining `macros` completely:

-- an inherited target can use `macros_add` to add its own macros.
+- An inherited target can use `macros_add` to add its own macros.
-- an inherited target can use `macros_remove` to remove macros defined by its parents.
+- An inherited target can use `macros_remove` to remove macros defined by its parents.

-For example, in this configuration:
+For example:

 ```
     "TargetA": {